 Responsibilities and obligations of your guarantors

-Your guarantor must honour responsibilities and obligations regarding you, particularly to:
+Your guarantor must honour responsibilities and obligations regarding you and the members of your family who accompany you, particularly to:

 - meet your essential needs and;

 - support you in your integration steps.

 Your guarantor has financial obligations to you and your family members who accompany you for a one-year period.
 They must assume the following costs, in particular:

 Settlement and establishment costs in Québec

 Your guarantor must assume the following costs:

 - travel required for your settlement and integration;

 Your guarantor must assume the costs not covered or not reimbursed by a public insurance plan for your: